 Cuevas de Afuera: 15 meters (50 feet), rocks on a sandy bottom, rich marine life, turtles and eagle rays, strong current possible, all levels

 Manchones: 10 meters (35 feet), 800 meters long, part of the Mesoamerican Barrier Reef, colorful coral reef, sandy bottom, grunts, wrasse, blue tangs, snappers, parrotfish, queen angelfish, spotted trunkfish, crabs, lobster, stingrays, nurse sharks, also home to the underwater sculpture museum (MUSA), mild current, all levels

 With the interesting undersea terrain, rich and colorful coral reefs, a variety of fish, lobster, crabs, sharks, stingrays, barracuda, tuna and turtles, and scenic beach vistas and historical ruins as well, there are many excellent photo opportunities.
 For information and reviews of dive cameras, click here:

 The second busiest airport in Mexico is set 6 miles (10 kilometers) from the hotel strip in Cancun.
 There is a broad range of transportation options available.
 Please click on this website for details.
 Wikitravel

-There are a many hundreds of resorts, hotels and lodges ranging from $4-$1,490 per night.
+There are many hundreds of resorts, hotels, and lodges ranging from $4-$1,490 per night.
 Many have an in-house dive shop or are associated with one.
 In all there are at least 56 dive shops offering services including equipment rental, dive courses, guiding and boat dive cruises.
-The website linked below is a good source for the available options and can arrange booking.
+The website linked below is a good source for the available options and can arrange a booking.
 You can easily find the locations on the map provided on this site.
 Their rates are the lowest and it is free to cancel or change dates.